miloulach/dieghernan.github.io/blog/test.md

 | ------: | ---------: |
 |      94 |         88 |

 Oops\!
-Joining by name (just the string) doesn’t work for 6 cases.
-Not too bad but let’s try to fix it.
+Joining by name (just the string) doesnâ€™t work for 6 cases.
+Not too bad but letâ€™s try to fix it.

 ``` r
 nameex <- anti_join(Base, DonorRate, by = c("Country" = "NAME.EN"))